AWS-Deep-Dive-Co/easyerp-2025/training-content/aws-service-lens/03-live-demo-materials/Mock-Team-Accounts-Access-Matrix.md

 ### Questions for Auditors to Investigate
 1. **Can a junior developer deploy code to production without approval?**
-   - Answer: Yes, through ECR push permissions and emergency workflow
+   - Answer: Yes, through ECR push permissions to repositories tagged `Environment=prod` and emergency workflow

 2. **Are database credentials properly segregated between environments?**
-   - Answer: No, same credentials used for staging and production
+   - Answer: No, same credentials used for resources tagged `Environment=stage` and `Environment=prod`

 3. **Can non-infrastructure team members modify production infrastructure?**
-   - Answer: Yes, QA analyst has CloudFormation permissions
+   - Answer: Yes, QA analyst has CloudFormation permissions for stacks tagged `Environment=prod`

 4. **Are shared service accounts properly managed?**
-   - Answer: No, same AWS keys used across environments
+   - Answer: No, same AWS keys used across all environment tags

 5. **Is there proper oversight on emergency deployments?**
-   - Answer: No, any contributor can trigger emergency deployment
+   - Answer: No, any contributor can trigger emergency deployment to any environment (stage/prod)

 6. **Do business users have appropriate least-privilege access?**
-   - Answer: No, business analyst has technical infrastructure access and treasury user can modify operational systems
+   - Answer: No, business analyst has technical infrastructure access to production-tagged resources and treasury user can modify operational systems

 7. **Can financial users make operational changes that affect system stability?**
-   - Answer: Yes, treasury user can modify production resources for "cost savings"
+   - Answer: Yes, treasury user can modify production-tagged resources for "cost savings"

+8. **Are tag-based access controls properly implemented?**
+   - Answer: No, multiple policies use wildcard conditions that bypass intended environment restrictions

+9. **Is environment segregation enforced through resource tagging?**
+   - Answer: No, users can access resources across environment tags through policy violations and shared credentials

+10. **Are production-tagged resources properly protected from unauthorized access?**
+    - Answer: No, multiple users have inappropriate access to resources tagged `Environment=prod`

 This setup provides multiple layers of realistic access violations that mirror common real-world issues auditors encounter in cloud environments.